alexandremattioli/cloudstack-documentation/source/adminguide/networking/vnf_templates_appliances.rst

    |vnf-appliance-networks-selection.png|

 #.
-In the "VNF nics" step, choose the network each VNF nic will use
+In the "VNF NICs" step, choose the network which each VNF NIC will use

    |vnf-appliance-vnf-nics.png|

-   The following parameters are supported, if the management network is an Isolated network or Shared network with security groups.
+   The following parameters are supported, if the management network is an Isolated network or Shared network with security groups:

    - Configure rules for VNF management interfaces.
 False by default.